Modern slavery statement

-SUEZ operates at over 300 sites across the UK providing recycling and recovery services, and water services.
-Our business headquarters are in Maidenhead, UK and we employ over 5,500 people across the UK Group.
+SUEZ operates at over 300 sites across the UK with over 5600 people delivering our recycling and recovery services.
+Our business headquarters are in Maidenhead, UK.
 The following companies are covered by this statement:

 SUEZ Recycling and Recovery UK Ltd

 SUEZ Recycling and Recovery South East Ltd

 As part of our action plan, we have carried out an initial risk assessment within our supply chain using high, medium and low risk categories.
 We currently spend over £510 million per year across 5,380 suppliers.
 Of this, over 85% is spent with UK based companies.
 We have identified the areas that we believe are higher risk within the UK and will initially focus on them.

 We are aware of the risks of Modern Day Slavery within the supply chain and have developed the procurement team’s competence on the identification of these risks and the actions needed to mitigate or manage them.
 We are currently working with the Slave Free Alliance to further improve our risk management approach, particularly in our higher risk areas.

 Policies in relation to slavery and human trafficking